MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

 - **Require admin approval mode for administrators**:
   This policy setting controls the behavior of all User Account Control (UAC) policy settings for the computer.
 If you change this policy setting, you must restart your computer.
 The options are:

   - *Not configured* - Admin Approval Mode and all related UAC policy settings are disabled.
-Note: If this policy setting is disabled, the Defender for Cloud notifies you that the overall security of the operating system has been reduced.
+Note: If this policy setting is disabled, the Security Center notifies you that the overall security of the operating system has been reduced.

   - *Yes* - Admin Approval Mode is enabled.
 This policy must be enabled and the related UAC policy settings must be set appropriately to allow the built-in Administrator account and all other users who are members of the Administrators group to run in Admin Approval Mode.